I hang a good share of the artwork I’ve collected over the years—down to the floor!

 As I always say, don’t let the art be like the bride whose dress wears her rather than the bride wearing the dress.
 The frame is secondary to the art, so don’t overdress it.
 (If you want to overindulge on some framing, I suggest taking that approach with a mirror.)
 This same theory applies to matting: It needs to enhance the art, not overcome it.
 Be gentle and thoughtful with your matting.
 If you want to throw a particular color into focus, try using several mattes grouped together with just a whisper of an intense color as part of the framing.
 If that still seems too strong, try having a qualified framer hand-ink a line of color on the matting—so elegant.

-Page 2 of 3 - Place it with Care
+Place it with Care

 Before I talk about where to hang your art, let me say one last thing: Art is movable.
 In many cases, people purchase artwork for a particular area and, by golly, it stays there for decades!
 Please don’t let yourself to fall into that way of thinking.
 One of the best things you can do for yourself and your art is to move it about a bit.
 Fresh surroundings can give that print in your guestroom a fresh look—and who knows, it may become one of your favorite pieces.
 So travel that art around gorgeous!